alfonsodelarosa4/mastermind/README.md

 6. Client then takes the user to the game webpage to play mastermind

 **GUESS:**
-1. Client enters guess in text bok and presses "Submit" button.
+1. Client enters guess in textbox and presses "Submit" button.
 2. Client sends a message to the /guess websocket mapping.
 3. Backend receives game session id and guess from websocket message.
 4. Backend retrieves game session via GameSessionService with id.